-- The City will reconvene the FMPC or similar committee to meet and review the progress toward implementation of the plan's mitigation action plan.
-This review will evaluate the progress made on implementation of each mitigation action listed in Section 6.4 Mitigation Action Plan. - Meetings of the FMPC shall be published in accordance with local rules regarding public notice. - Prior to the review, department heads and others tasked with implementation of the various activities will be queried concerning progress on each activity in their area of responsibility and asked to present a report at the review meeting. - After each quarterly meeting, minutes of the meeting will be prepared by the City's Engineering Services Department. - The Engineering Services Department will prepare an annual report summarizing the discussions and decisions made during these meetings. - The results of these quarterly FMPC meetings, in the form of the annual reports, will be made available to the local news media and the City Council for informational purposes. - The City's Engineering Services Department will maintain copies of minutes and annual reports to provide to ISO/FEMA as part of the City's annual recertification to the CRS program.
+- The City will reconvene the FMPC to meet and review the progress toward implementation of the plan's mitigation action plan.
+This review will evaluate the progress made on implementation of each mitigation action listed in Section 6.4 Mitigation Action Plan. - Meetings of the FMPC shall be published in accordance with local rules regarding public notice. - Prior to the review, department heads and others tasked with implementation of the various activities will be queried concerning progress on each activity in their area of responsibility and asked to present a report at the review meeting. - After each quarterly meeting, minutes of the meeting will be prepared by the City's Engineering Services Department. - The Engineering Services Department will prepare an annual report summarizing the discussions and decisions made during these meetings. - The results of these quarterly FMPC meetings will be summarized in annual reports which will be made available to the local news media and the City Council for informational purposes. - The City's Engineering Services Department will maintain copies of minutes and annual reports to provide to ISO/FEMA as part of the City's annual recertification to the CRS program.